Nithanaroy/kaggle-tensorflow-speech-recognition/README.md

 ## Installation
 - Install python 3.x, pip, virtualenv
+- Create a folder for vitualenv
 - `source src/bin/activate`
 - `cd src`
-- `pip install -r requirements.txt`
+- `pip3 install -r requirements.txt`

-## To code
+## To develop
-- run the commands in start.sh
+- run the commands in start.sh in order

 ## Interesting stats about the data set
 - (16000, 1) is the size of the largest audio vector